AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

     void __gnat_last_chance_handler (char *source_location,
                                      int line);

-We'll go into the details of the :ada:`pragma Export` in a further section on language interfacing.
-For now, just know that the symbol "__gnat_last_chance_handler" is what the run-time uses to branch immediately to the last-chance handler.
-Pragma Export associates that symbol with this replacement procedure so it will be invoked instead of the default routine.
-As a result, the actual procedure name in Ada is immaterial.
+We'll go into the details of the pragma :ada:`Export` in a further section on language interfacing.
+For now, just know that the symbol :c:`__gnat_last_chance_handler` is what the run-time uses to branch immediately to the last-chance handler.
+Pragma :ada:`Export` associates that symbol with this replacement procedure so it will be invoked instead of the default routine.
+As a consequence, the actual procedure name in Ada is immaterial.

 Here is an example implementation that simply blinks an LED forever on the target: